MicrosoftDocs/query-docs/query-languages/dax/closingbalanceyear-function-dax.md

     > [!NOTE]
     > The **filter** expression has restrictions described in [CALCULATE function &#40;DAX&#41;](calculate-function-dax.md).

-- This DAX function is not supported for use in DirectQuery mode.
-For more information about limitations in DirectQuery models, see  [https://go.microsoft.com/fwlink/?LinkId=219172](https://go.microsoft.com/fwlink/?LinkId=219172).
+- This function is not optimized for use in DirectQuery mode.
+To learn more, see  [DAX formula compatibility in DirectQuery mode](https://go.microsoft.com/fwlink/?LinkId=219172).

 ## Example